Tragedy: Neo-classical

-For much of the 17th century, Pierre Corneille, who made his mark on the world of tragedy with plays like Medée (1635) and Le Cid (1636), was the most successful writer of French tragedies.
+For much of the 17th century, Pierre Corneille, who made his mark on the world of tragedy with plays like Médée (1635) and Le Cid (1636), was the most successful writer of French tragedies.
 Corneille's tragedies were strangely un-tragic (his first version of Le Cid was even listed as a tragicomedy), for they had happy endings.
 In his theoretical works on theatre, Corneille redefined both comedy and tragedy around the following suppositions: